wp-plugins/powerpress/readme.txt

 * Links to Feed Validator have been temporarily removed, service does not correctly validate secure podcast feeds.
 We are working on an alternative.
 * Moved defines for customizing links within the `plugins_loaded` action after translations are loaded.
 * Fixed bug with linking blubrry account displayed HTML syntax for sign-in errors.
+* Added logic to the Subscribe to Podcast sidebar widget to only display category, feed slug and post type settings when appropriate.

 = 6.0.3 =